daredloco/live-controls/README.md

 ## BBEditor
-A BBEditor based on SCEditor
+A BBEditor based on SCEditor (Probably generate own library out of this)

 ### Todo
 - Add BBEditor livewire control